Elijer/garden/content/blog/Projects/Eco Mog.md

 ![[town.jpeg]]
 #### 2) Open World
-The format of the "worlds" are more or less continuous spaces.
+The format of the "worlds" is more or less continuous spaces.
 The space within them is broken up by natural geographic features as well as flora and fauna which have various physical properties that allow *them* to interact with the *player*  , like a rock or tree not allowing movement, or a beastie gnoshing on the player.
 ![[desert_shmoops.jpeg]]
 #### 3) Ecosystem Simulation
-I touched on it above, but I am o drawn to the agency of a world itself, particular the capacity for emergent behavior, which is essentially the part of life that is the most magical.
-Here is a pattern that creates patterns, and cannot be predicted.
-I believe that my encoding some of the behavior and properties of the game organisms into a genetic-like object that mutates and is subject to reproductive and survival-driven species selection, I may be able to emulate some of that magic.
+I am also drawn to the agency of the world *itself*, particularly the capacity for emergent behavior.
+Life is a pattern that creates patterns.
+Encoding some of the behavior and properties of the game organisms with gene-line objects may allow me to emulate some of the magic of that consequent unpredictability.

 ![[elements_rts.jpeg]]

 #### 4) Chemical Abstraction
 So here's the thing about ecosystems - they have to be based on immutable rules.
 The real world is.
-Otherwise, one creature could just have like 1000K strength and eat us all.
+Otherwise, one creature could have "1000K strength" and eat us all.
 Or maybe, since that creature would starve after killing everything else, a better example would be that a creature could just have a lifespan of infinity, if there were no limitations to that capability, negating any *necessity* for ecosystems/species selection/evolution to exist.
-So I need that to.
-Some sort of bedrock of immutable laws.
-I basically envision these tropic layers that all stem from some inherent energy that comes from occupying space (photosynthesis, but an abstraction) and minerals in the ground.
+So I need that too; a bedrock of immutable laws.
+I envision tropic layers that stem from inherent energy and space (photosynthesis as an abstract) and minerals in the ground

 #### 4) Persistence and Time
-The most obvious lifespan of a game seems to be, historically, for it to begin when players join and end when players leave.
-This provides a tempting opportunity to create a game that begins far before any player joins, and continues regardless of whether anyone is around.
+The most obvious lifespan of a game is for it to begin when players join and end when players leave.
+This provides a tempting opportunity to create a game that originates far before any player joins, and continues regardless of whether anyone is around.
 This is what makes the real world so mysterious and wonderful.

 #### 5) POV
-This is the least important property but still something that interests me.
-RTS games are generally third person views from above, and then there is the common first person perspective in games.
-I would like to provide he ability to switch between them.
-This is possible in the live demo posted above.
-I'm interested in interacting with the ecosystem both as an individual *and* a collective of individuals.
+RTS games are generally third-person, and first-person shooters are, you know.
+I'm interested in a hybrid perspective.
+This is possible to see in the live demo posted above.
+I want to create an experience where a player may interact with the ecosystem both as an individual *and* as a collective *of* individuals.
 ![[pov.png]]

 ### Previous Projects
-Here is a screenshot from an ecosystem simulator I created in unity.
+Here is a screenshot from an ecosystem simulator I created in the game engine Unity.
 You can see bunnies with lifespan and reproductive timer bars floating above their heads, scanning their surroundings for grass and eating it.
-I got granular with their sensory perception in the hopes it would create interesting and organic behavior, and I think I achieved a bit of the latter, if not the former.
+Their visual sensory perception is relatively organic, composed of a scattered slew of ray tracers detecting what kind of objects are in front of them in the hopes it would create interesting and organic behavior, and I think I achieved a bit of the latter, if not the former.

 ![[grass2.jpeg]]
 I haven't yet deployed the version above, but you [can play with the barebones of this environment in a live demo here](https://simmer.io/@Kua/grassworldv1)